MassTransit/MassTransit/docs/understand/key-ideas.md

 configure and connect consumers.
 The rest of the work is done entirely by MassTransit.

 ### Send endpoints
-A send endpoint is used by an application to send a message to a specific adddress.
+A send endpoint is used by an application to send a message to a specific address.
 They can be obtained from the `ConsumeContext` or the `IBus`, and support a variety of message types.

 ### Endpoint addressing